wp-plugins/canalplan-ac/readme.txt

 == Changelog ==

+= Version 2.2 03/05/2012 =
+- Fixed the paths in the admin page so that the menus worked properly.
+Serves me right for developing in a folder with the wrong name!

 = Version 2.1 29/04/2012 =
 - Fixed an incorrect header in the widget plugin which confused the Wordpress SVN which reported the plugin as Version 1.0 rather than 2.0